One camera. Whole contract.

 Compliant in months, not years.

 Camera replacement is the slow and expensive part.
-The fix is to sequence: take the management software off the covered list immediately, then phase cameras.
+The trick is to sequence it - get the management software off the covered list straight away, then phase the cameras over time.

 Audit the estate